Getting in shape for hiking can be a challenge, here are three easy steps.

 Hiking is an exercise by itself but if you enjoy the outdoors and want to partake in longer hikes then you need to get hiking fit.
-Here are 3 easy steps to get in shape for hiking.

 What is Hiking Fitness?